-The Audit and Risk Committee consists of four Non-Executive Directors, a representative from the external auditors, with the Chief Executive and the Chief Financial Officer & IS Director in attendance.
+The Audit and Risk Committee consists of two Non-Executive Directors (2017: three) and a representative from the external auditors, the Chief Executive and the Chief Financial Officer & IS Director in attendance.
 The committee meets at least twice a year and is responsible for the oversight of the Company's audit and control functions.
 This includes financial reporting and accounting, external audit, regulatory compliance, the effectiveness of the internal control environment and processes, and risk management.